michael2012z/BitBible/markdown/KJV/files/Gen.md

 33. And they sat before him, the firstborn according to his birthright, and the youngest according to his youth: and the men marvelled one at another.

 34. And he took and sent messes unto them from before him: but Benjamin’s mess was five times so much as any of theirs.
-And they drank, and were merry with him.were…: Heb. drank largely
+And they drank, and were merry with him.

 ## Genesis 44

-1. And he commanded the steward of his house, saying, Fill the men’s sacks with food, as much as they can carry, and put every man’s money in his sack’s mouth.the steward…: Heb. him that was over his house
+1. And he commanded the steward of his house, saying, Fill the men’s sacks with food, as much as they can carry, and put every man’s money in his sack’s mouth.

 2. And put my cup, the silver cup, in the sack’s mouth of the youngest, and his corn money.
 And he did according to the word that Joseph had spoken.